t-eckert/luka/README.md

 ## Deployment

+The application is compiled into a static website that is pushed to blob storage in Azure and served from there to [https://lukarpn.z14.web.core.windows.net](https://lukarpn.z14.web.core.windows.net).

+The YAML that does this in the `azure-pipelines.yml` file.

 ## Development Environment

 I am working in VS Code and vim depending on how I feel like writing.
 I like vim for long sessions in a single file, though I know there are good solutions for easy file switching.
 When I am going to be navigating around between different files, I like to use VS Code.